Coderbeep/obsidian-docs/en/Plugins/Outgoing links.md

 The Outgoing links plugin shows the links from the active note at a glance, as well as potential links to be made.
-It's similar to the [[Backlinks]] plugin, which instead shows you _incoming_ links to the active note.
+It's similar to the [[en/Plugins/Backlinks]] plugin, which instead shows you _incoming_ links to the active note.

 The Outgoing links pane (link with right arrow icon) is available in the right sidebar and contains the following sections:

 - **Links** lists all links in the active note.
 Click a link to open the linked note.
-- **Unlinked mentions** lists any text in the active note that matches the name or [[Aliases|alias]] of another note in your vault.
+- **Unlinked mentions** lists any text in the active note that matches the name or [[en/Linking notes and files/Aliases|alias]] of another note in your vault.
 Unlinked mentions helps you discover links you aren't aware of yet.

 To create a link from an unlinked mention, click the button with the note's name.